wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 # Acknowledgments
 {:numbered="false"}

-Much thanks to Bernie Volz for significant review and feedback, as well as Stuart Cheshire, Alan DeKok, Ryan Globus, Erik Kline, Ted Lemon, Eric Levy-Abegnoli, Mark Smith, Eric Vynke, Timothy Winter for their feedback, comments and guidance.
+Much thanks to Bernie Volz for significant review and feedback, as well as Hermin Anggawijaya, Stuart Cheshire, Alan DeKok, Ryan Globus, Erik Kline, David Lamparter, Ted Lemon, Eric Levy-Abegnoli, Mark Smith, Eric Vynke, Timothy Winter for their feedback, comments and guidance.

 This document borrows heavily from a previous document, draft-ietf-dhc-addr-registration, which defined "a mechanism to register self-generated and statically configured addresses in DNS through a DHCPv6 server".
 That document was written Sheng Jiang, Gang Chen, Suresh Krishnan, and Rajiv Asati.